Sonic X: Video games

 In 2003, McDonald's packaged five different single-button dedicated console games, mostly based on various sports, with Happy Meals to promote Sonic X: two featuring Sonic and one each for Tails, Knuckles, and Shadow.
 Another Happy Meal game based on Big the Cat fishing arrived the following year.

-LeapFrog Enterprises released a Sonic X educational math game for its Leapster handheld game console; it was released in 2005 in North America and 2007 in Europe.
+In 2007, LeapFrog Enterprises released a Sonic X educational math game for its Leapster handheld game console.
 The game stars Sonic and Chris, who must rescue Tails, Amy, and Knuckles from Eggman.
 It is a fast-paced platform/action game in which Sonic runs and jumps through levels and destroys Eggman's robots along the way.
 Periodically, Sonic must answer math questions to continue.
 The game features three levels, each with its own math concepts: the city Station Square (sequencing, counting in increments); Angel Island, the home of the Master Emerald (addition), and Eggman's base (subtraction).
 There are also math-based minigames unrelated to the levels to supplement these skills.